NickCheng0921/DesktopVisualizer/README.md

 ## How to use

-Run visualizer.py directly for eq + transcription, or look in dist folder for a eq only windows executable (no current transcription app *.exe build as this would require a copy of ffmpeg and whisper model in build directory)
+Run visualizer.py directly for eq + transcription (requires ffmpeg to be installed on system and in ENV path)

 ### Notable features